phinixplus/docs/source/cpu/intro.typ

 One of the most apparent features a programmer wishing to use PHINIX+ encounters is the dual register file.
 This is a feature influenced directly by the Motorola 68000 series of processors.
-Though that processor was in no way following RISC, the the adoption of the dual register file was due to similar reasons.
+Though that processor was in no way following RISC, the adoption of the dual register file was due to similar reasons.
 As a result PHINIX+ has been lovingly nicknamed the _Actually-RISC#emoji.tm m68k_
 #footnote[Disclaimer, not actually a trademark.].